michaelnicholls/zparams_demo/README.md

   > where Classname = 'ZDEMO' and (Uname = $session.user or Uname = '')

   which finds the parameters for ZDEMO, and finds global and user-specific variants.
-- unmanaged behaviour definition projection ZDEMO_C_PARAMS, baed on the view with the same name.
+- unmanaged behaviour definition projection ZDEMO_C_PARAMS, based on the view with the same name.
 It's probably easiest to copy ZDEMO_PARAMS.

 - service definition ZDEMO_PARAMS, which exposes ZDEMO_C_PARAMS
 - service binding ZDEMO_PARAMS_O2, of type Odata 2
-- a Fiori app, ZDEMO_PARAMS,  that uses the serviec binding ZDEMO_PARAMS_O2
+- a Fiori app, ZDEMO_PARAMS,  that uses the service binding ZDEMO_PARAMS_O2

   New classes need to be added to the master table by using the ZPARAM_CLASSES binding, either as a Fiori app, or in Preview mode in ADT.